Transfers typically take

 If you pay for your transfer with a credit or debit card, your money should arrive in as little as 15 minutes.
 However, you’ll typically pay more in fees and your credit card provider may charge you an additional cash advance fee, further increasing the cost of your total transfer.

 Cheapest option — up to 4 business days

-Using a bank account to pay for your transfer is typically the cheapest way to send money, but it’s nearly always the slowest.
+Using a bank account to pay for your transfer is typically the cheapest way to send money, but it’s almost always the slowest.
 For your first transfer through Ria, you may have to verify your account, which can take four or more business days.
 After verification, your delivery can take an additional four business days.

 - Identity verification.
-Suspicious activity such as logging in from various IP addresses and sending money to many diverse locations may trigger flags to help protect your account.
+Suspicious activity such as logging in from various addresses and sending money to many diverse locations may trigger flags to help protect your account.

 - 24/7 Security Experts.
 A security team works around the clock to monitor transactions for suspicious activity.

 - Online storing necessary data.
 Ria doesn’t store credit or debit card information on its servers, which means your card information can’t be stolen if Ria is hacked.